 “The Elliott sequence consists of a basic rhythm of ‘fives’ corrected by ‘threes’.
-This sequence remains constant no matter what degree of wave is being analysed.”
+This sequence remains constant no matter what degree of the wave is being analyzed.”

 The same point is made by Robert Prechter in Elliott Wave Principle.
 It is the argument that the Elliott Wave is the basic building block of the market and that it recurs as waves within waves over and over ad infinitum.

-Further, research using the EWO found market action did not always following the rules and prescriptions of Elliot’s theory.
-Whilst it was true that most of the time impulse waves were found in the direction of the main trend and zig-zags as corrections of the trend there were also many cases where zig-zags were found as parts of the trend (ie in the place of impulses) and impulses were found as corrections.
+Further, research using the EWO found market action did not always follow the rules and prescriptions of Elliot’s theory.
+Whilst it was true that most of the time impulse waves were found in the direction of the main trend and zig-zags as corrections of the trend, there were also many cases where zig-zags were found as parts of the trend (i.e. in the place of impulses), and impulses were found as corrections.
 There were also examples of several impulses following each other with no zig-zag break in-between.
 This was too common an occurrence to be ignored and raised question marks as to the validity of the theory.

 Mixing Form and Function

-One of the basic tenets of Elliott Wave theory is that impulses tend to be 5 wave affairs and corrections 3 waves.
-However this research found that in reality this is only partly true.
+One of the basic tenets of Elliott Wave theory is that impulses tend to be five wave affairs and corrections three waves.
+However, this research found that in reality, this is only partly true.

-To illustrate this take waves 82, 83 and 84 (see pic below).
-These 3 waves could be analyzed as discreet entities in themselves at lower degree or as a whole impulse.
-As discreet entities they would be labelled as follows: zig-zag – zig-zag – impulse because 82 and 83 are non-diverging patterns followed by 84 which is a diverging pattern.
+To illustrate this, take waves 82, 83 and 84 (see pic below).
+These three waves could be analyzed as discreet entities in themselves at a lower degree or as a whole impulse.
+As discreet entities, they would be labelled as follows: zig-zag – zig-zag – impulse because 82 and 83 are non-diverging patterns followed by 84, which is a diverging pattern.
 However, zooming out a degree the three condensed together as a whole are a fine example of a classic impulse.

-Because the three waves above were analyzed as the market unfolded and not with the benefit of hindsight they were analyzed discreetly as smaller segments first.
-It was only latter that it was discovered they were a part of a larger wave as price activity unraveled down the line.
-However by this fortuitous accident of chance the researcher gained an insight into how difficult it can be to use the EWO in real-time as well as gaining an understanding of the elements hidden within waves.
+Because the three waves above were analyzed as the market unfolded and not with the benefit of hindsight, they were analyzed discreetly as smaller segments first.
+It was only later that it was discovered they were a part of a larger wave as price activity unravelled down the line.
+However, by this fortuitous accident of chance, the researcher gained an insight into how difficult it can be to use the EWO in real-time as well as gaining an understanding of the elements hidden within waves.